-Continuation of Statement of: DAVIS.

-who was first encountered by a Bangladeshi national bom Immigration Officers following his arrest in Wiltshire on 04,11,2011.
+Continuation of Statement of: DAVIS Page 2 were suspected of working illegally in the United Kingdom.
+Home Office records show that a total of five immigration offenders were recorded as being encountered by the officers during the execution of the search warrant.
+They are recorded as: a Bangladeshi national born who was first encountered by Immigration Officers following his arrest in Wiltshire on 04.11.2011.
 He stated that he'd entered the United Kingdom with a false visa valid in January 2010.
 He was served notification that he was an illegal entrant to the UK and was released pending documentation to remove him.
 He subsequently absconded form his reporting conitions and was not encountered until he was arrested on 20.11.2018 at "The Raj" when on being seen by officers, he attempted to escape.
 Following his arrest he stated that he was not working, merely helping out in exchange for food and accommodation.
 He was detained and transferred into Immigration detention facilities on the same night.
-He has never been granted any permission to remain or to work in the United Kingdom.

-originally entered the United Kingdom on a Bangladeshi national born 08,04,2010 when he held a visa to study, valid until 31.12.2012.
-In February 2016, he sought asylum in the United Kingdom and as an overstayer was notified of his liability to removal and placed on reporting restrictions., he last reported in October 2017, shortly before his application for asylum. which had been refused, was finally determined at an appeal hearing.
+He has never been granted any permission to remain or to work in the United Kingdom. a Bangladeshi national born originally entered the United Kingdom on 08.04.2010 when he held a visa to study, valid until 31.12.2012.
+In February 2016, he sought asylum in the United Kingdom and as an overstayer was notified of his liability to removal and placed on reporting restrictions., he last reported in October 2017, shortly before his application for asylum, which had been refused, was finally determined at an appeal hearing.
 Having lost his appeal, nothing more was heard from him until 20.11.2018 when he was seen by officers at "The Raj" and attempted to escape, having been arrested and detained, he told officers that he'd only been at the premises working for a week, although he was found to have in his possession the front door key to the property.
-He was detained and transferred to immigration detention facilities the same night.

-arrived in the United Kingdom in 2008 with a a Bangladeshi national born visa valid until 04.05.2009 after which he made no contact whatsoever with the Home Office.
+He was detained and transferred to immigration detention facilities the same night. a Bangladeshi national born arrived in the United Kingdom in 2008 with a visa valid until 04.05.2009 after which he made no contact whatsoever with the Home Office.
 On 20.11.2018 he was arrested at "The Raj" in Brentwood when immigration officers entered the premises and he was one of several staff seen to attempt to escape out of the back door through the kitchen.
 When interviewed, he admitted to working at the Raj for approx one month as a kitchen porter, working Monday, Tuesday, Friday, Saturday, Sunday between the hours of 1700 until 2300.
 He stated that he was paid £100 per week by Badsha MIAH, whom he described as the restaurant manager and that his accommodation is also included as he lives above the restaurant in a room with another two individuals.
 He provided no documentary evidence before being given the job by

-Continuation of Statement of:

-DAVIS
+Signature: Signature Witnessed by: Page 58